Aphellirus/Apache_basic_server/README.md

 2. Create a Web Page

 Create a HTML file that will be served by the web server.
-For example, create a file called index.html in the Apache document root directory /var/www/html with the following content:
+For example, create a file called index.html in the Apache document root directory /var/www/html with [this content](https://github.com/Aphellirus/Apache_basic_server/blob/main/index.html)

 3. Configure the following environment variables in your terminal: